| Location |

 |

-Telescope, dome and CCD camera are operated from a P4 2GHz
+Telescope, dome and CCD camera are operated from an old P4

 It is possible to setup an automatic night observation session.
 When the